 Examples of countries where Americans and French citizens can get a working holiday visa.

 If you’re from the United States, Americans can only get a “working holiday visa” in the following countries.

 If you’re from France: French people can get a working holiday visa in many more countries:

 - South Korea

 If you don’t qualify for a “working holiday visa,” or your home country doesn’t have an accord with your desired destination country, you may still have options.

 Find a job abroad

-This can be tricky because no one wants their jobs stolen by foreigners and companies are encouraged to find local residents before seeking international candidates.
-Only then can they seek international candidates.
+This can be tricky because no one wants their jobs stolen by foreigners, and companies are encouraged to find local residents first before seeking international candidates like you.